Director of Public Works

 Online:.
 Credit card (MasterCard, American Express and Discover Card) payments can be made through the E-Pay system only.
 Click here to access the E-Pay system.
 Complete account numbers (including zeros and dashes) must be entered at the time of payment.
 E-Pay is an Electronic Payment Services Program offered by The Illinois Fund of the State of Illinois.
 A convenience fee (collected by the State of Illinois) will be added to the total payment.
 This fee is based on a percentage of the bill and is established by the State of Illinois.
 At this time automatic bill pay is not available.

 In person: at the Village Hall, 101 N. Main Street.
 (Open Monday-Friday 8:00 a.m. – 4:30 p.m.)
 Cash, check or money order payments are accepted at the front desk.
 Check or money order payments can be left in either of the two drop-boxes.
+Please do not deposit cash in either of the drop boxes.
 If using the drop box, please include your account number on your check.
 Drop boxes are located to the right of the front door or in the parking lot behind the building.
-PLEASE NOTE: Payments placed in the boxes after 4:30 p.m. are credited the morning of the next business day.
-If you have questions regarding your water/sewer bill, please call the Water Billing Clerk at 847-526-9604.
+PLEASE NOTE: Payments placed in the boxes may take up to two days to process and post to your account.
+If you have questions regarding your water/sewer bill, please call Utility Billing at 847-526-9604.

 Are there any discounts offered on water and sewer service?